alan-turing-institute/defoe/docs/nls_demo_examples/nls_demo_individual_queries.md

 * You need to have the elasticsearch-hadoop driver, or [download it](https://www.elastic.co/downloads/hadoop) and indicate it in the spark-submit command (see previous command).

-Read pages (preprocessed or just clean) as Dataframes from ES, and do a [keysentence search](https://github.com/alan-turing-institute/defoe/blob/master/defoe/es/queries/keysearch_by_year.py) groupping results by year.
+Read pages (preprocessed or just clean) as Dataframes from ES, and do a [keysearch](https://github.com/alan-turing-institute/defoe/blob/master/defoe/es/queries/keysearch_by_year.py) groupping results by year.

 In the configuration file (e.g.[queries/sport.yml](https://github.com/alan-turing-institute/defoe/blob/master/queries/sport.yml)) we have to indicate which preprocess treatment (e.g. none, normalize, etc.) we want to use in the query, so we can select the dataframe's columm (e.g. *source_text_clean*, *source_text_norm*, etc.) according to that.